etrusci-org/quotes/markdown/quotes.md

 ## G-Eazy

 - It all depends on what you value.
 Figure this out on your own, nobody shows you how to.

+## Gabriel García Márquez

+- Four geological eras had to pass so that human beings would be able to outsing the birds and die for love.

 ## George Addair